With close to 20 years experience & a reputation as a leader for whale watching in BC, West Coast Aquatic Safaris can answer your questions.

 Will we get wet on the whale watching tour?

-There is small chance that could get salt water on you while out at sea.
+There is a small chance that you could get salt water on you while out at sea.

-Is there a bathroom on the tour boat?
+Is there a bathroom on the whale watching tour boat?

 Yes, all boats are equipped with a restroom – sink and toilet.
 However, we encourage guests to use our office restroom prior to departure and/or returning from the tour.

 How many people will be on our boat tour?

 WASCO – 12 passengers with 20 seats onboard